1llusion/ACMDissertation/README.md

-# ACMDissertation
+# ACM Dissertation
-Source code for dissertation
+This repository includes the full source code for my dissertation.